Vázquez helps Bosox end skid, top Mets 6-5 after deGrom exit - WHIZ News

 Christian Vázquez hit a tying home run off Seth Lugo in the seventh inning and a two-run single against Justin Wilson n a three-run eighth, rallying the Red Sox over the Mets 6-5 Wednesday night when New York’s bullpen could not hold a lead for the two-time Cy Young Award winner.

 At 108-year-old Fenway, with the major leagues’ most cramped clubhouses, Red Sox players used luxury suites to get dressed for the past month instead of their regular locker room.
-After a 1-4 start, they welcomed Citi Field’s visitors’ locker room.
+After a 1-4 start, they welcomed Citi Field’s visitors’ quarters.

 “We’re all together here in the clubhouse,“ said Nathan Eovaldi, who allowed two runs over five innings. ”We got the mask on.
 We’re staying same apart and stuff like that, but we’re all together in the clubhouse.
 And I think that’s what we miss the most.
 It’s nice having the suites and everything, but I feel like we never see each other.”